privy-open-source/nuauth/README.md

 // Redirect to logout page, and redirect to /dashboard after success re-login login('/dashboard')

-// Check token is almost expired if (isAlmostExpired.value) {
+// Check token is almost expired (15 minutes before Expired Date) if (isAlmostExpired.value) {
   // Request new token
   await refresh()